James4Ever0/notes/Everything you need to startup your media project꞉ viral video generator, viral video analyzer, trend analyzer, automated ema.md

 #### openshot and libopenshot (for python bindings)

-Nightcore is accelerating audio and raising pitch, also showing audio wave shape with
+Nightcorify is accelerating audio and raising pitch, also showing audio wave shape with `showwaves`

 #### [keybert and summarization transformer pipeline](https://github.com/pawanreddy-u/videocreation/blob/main/generateVideo.py)